 The MPO has and will continue to follow WisDOT's federally approved DBE program when soliciting contractors to complete MPO planning projects using federal planning funds.
-For projects bid through an RFP a goal of 10-15% DBE participation goal has typically been used.

 (5) 23 CFR Part 230, regarding the implementation of an equal employment opportunity program on federal and federal-aid highway construction contracts.